UrbsLab/scikit-eLCS/README.md

 * Multi-class endpoints (i.e., classification)
 * Continuous endpoints (i.e., regression)

 Built into this code, is a strategy to 'automatically' detect from the loaded data, these relevant characteristics so that they don't need to be parameterized at initialization.
+The core Scikit package only supports numeric data.
+However, an additional StringEnumerator Class is provided within the DataCleanup file that allows quick data conversion from any type of data into pure numeric data, making it possible for natively string/non-numeric data to be run by eLCS.

 ## License
 Please see the repository [license](https://github.com/UrbsLab/scikit-eLCS/blob/master/LICENSE) for the licensing and usage information for scikit-rebate.